The Best Telehealth Providers in Canada

 Felix

 You can chat with the doctor to answer their questions and ask your own, with no rush.
-It does cost a $40 fee for your online visit, but medication is shipped to your door at no cost and is good for up to one year.
+Felix does cost a $40 fee for your online visit.
+Medication is shipped to your door at no cost.

 Pros